 Do I have to follow the norm?

-The honest simple answer to this question is absolutely not!
-We have had a multitude of customers from both genders purchase ring widths in all ranges and different thicknesses from multiple manufacturers.
-Their are also many reasons to not follow ring width tradition as well.
+There are also many reasons not to follow ring width tradition as well.
 A 6mm width or smaller might be a great fit for a man with smaller hands and thinner fingers since traditional men's widths may appear too thick.
-Same argument can be made for women with larger hands and fingers who may feel an 8mm or thicker width may be a better fit.
+The same argument can be made for women with larger hands and fingers who may feel an 8mm or thicker width may be a better fit.
+We have everything from delicate engagement rings with thin bands to thick diamond band rings to match every unique taste.
 Larger ring widths are also worn for modern appeal, which is why 10mm, 12mm and 20mm ring widths are purchased very often not just for weddings, but for style and fashion.